15 Global Climate Change

 Figure 15.16: Sediment core from the Greenland continental slope.

-How do oxygen indicate past ?
-The two main stable oxygen are 16O and 18O.
-They both occur in water (H2O) and in the calcium (CaCO3) shells of foraminifera as both of those substances’ oxygen component.
-The most abundant and lighter is 16O.
-Since it is lighter, it evaporates more readily from the ocean’s surface as water vapor, which later turns to clouds and on the ocean and land.
-This evaporation is enhanced in warmer sea water and slightly increases the concentration of 18O in the surface seawater from which the plankton derives the for its shells.
-Thus the ratio of 16O and 18O in the fossilized shells in seafloor is a of the and evaporation of seawater.
+How do oxygen isotopes indicate past climate?
+The two main stable oxygen isotopes are 16O and 18O.
+They both occur in water (H2O) and in the calcium carbonate (CaCO3) shells of foraminifera as both of those substances’ oxygen component.
+The most abundant and lighter isotope is 16O.
+Since it is lighter, it evaporates more readily from the ocean’s surface as water vapor, which later turns to clouds and precipitation on the ocean and land.
+This evaporation is enhanced in warmer sea water and slightly increases the concentration of 18O in the surface seawater from which the plankton derives the carbonate for its shells.
+Thus the ratio of 16O and 18O in the fossilized shells in seafloor sediment is a proxy indicator of the temperature and evaporation of seawater.

 This figure shows three graphs stacked vertically with the same horizontal axis: 450 thousand years ago on the left to present day on the right.
 The top two graphs are of Ice Age temperature anomalies over the last 450 thousand years to the present and the bottom graph shows changes in global ice volume over the last 450 thousand years to the present.
 Changes in global ice volume and changes in Antarctic temperature are highly correlated.
 Horizontal lines across each graph indicate modern temperature anomaly of 0 and ice volume of Low.
 The Antarctic temperature records indicate that the present interglacial is relatively cool compared to previous interglacials.